 Speaking of the passing of the seasons, this recipe I’m sharing with you today is one that I have had up my sleeve for a while (it was a favorite in some form or another at the restaurant I worked at when I lived in Hawaii) but I was inspired to make my Spanish tortilla at this particular point in time because of the CRAZY amount of fresh dill and basil we have overflowing from our little Earth Box.
 [Side note: Have I told you about my Earth Box?
 Chris got it for me because it is supposed to survive the blackest of thumbs…We’ve had it for a few months now and so far the basil and dill are doing great but the lemon thyme and cilantro are #struggling.
 Pointers, anyone?]

 Anyhow, back to this Spanish tortilla business.
 I love this recipe because it is soooo adaptable.
 This time around I went with the Smoked Salmon & Fresh Herb version because, well, DILL, but you can sub in basically any protein, any cheese, and any herbs you want.
+In fact, I’ve also made a Butternut Squash, Bacon and Goat Cheese Spanish Tortilla that is just divine – especially in the fall!
 Once you have the basic routine down, it becomes really fun to experiment and try out different combinations.

 Plus, this is a nice, hearty breakfast that basically combines your starch, protein and fats all in one.
 You don’t have to dirty multiple pans AND you won’t be thinking about lunch for a while.
 Guaranteed.
 Oh, and another great thing about this Spanish tortilla recipe?
 It holds well (great for parties!
 Brunch!
 Inviting over lots of friends!) but also reheats well (in case you aren’t having a party and just feel the urge to make it for you and your fiancé because it is soooo tasty and perfect for a lazy Sunday morning but there is no way you’ll eat it all in one sitting.)
 Just saying, in case that ever happens to you…